c-pritchett/c-pritchett.github.io/index.md

 ## Welcome to My Github ePortfolio CS 499 Project

 ### Update 2.2.2021
 This update contains the enhancements for my CS 499 Capstone Enhancement One: Software Design and Engineering.
-The changes to the file portrayed as well as the additional files created can be viewed [here](https://github.com/c-pritchett/c-pritchett.github.io/tree/main/SoftwareDesign).
+The changes to the file portrayed in the Code Review, as well as the additional files created for this enhancement can be viewed [here](https://github.com/c-pritchett/c-pritchett.github.io/tree/main/SoftwareDesign).